sagc-bioinformatics/mgikit/docs/pages/demultiplex.md

 - **`--not-mgi`**: This flag needs to be enabled if the input fastq files don't have MGI format.

+- **`--threads` or `-t`**: The number of threads to be utilised.
+By default, it uses all available cpus..

+- **`--mgi-full-header`**: when enabled, the tool will write sample barcodes and UMI to the read header when using MGI format, by default it will not.

+- **`--validate`**: when enabled, the tool will validate the content of the input fastq files.

 ### Understanding input files

 MGI sequencing machine output a directory for the run (flowcell_id) with a subdirectory for each lane (L01, L02 ..) depending on the machine.
 The input fastq files can be provided to the tool in two ways:

 1. Using `-f` and `-r` parameters which will be referring to the path to `R1` and `R2` respectively for paired-end or `-f` for single end fastq.

 2. Using `-i` or `--input` parameter which refers to the path to the lane subdirectory in the sequencing output directory (or the directory that contains the fastq files if the data is obtained from somewhere else).
 In this case, the tool will search for the file that ends with `_read_1.fq.gz` and `_read_2.fq.gz` as forward and reverse reads respectively and if no reverse read file is found, the tool considers the run as a single end run.
 These suffixes can be also customised using the parameters (`--r1-file-suf` and `--r2-file-suf`).

 ### Sample sheet format and preparation.